New Student Orientation

 Accessing Your ISS Courses

 All ISS courses have course sites on D2L.
 You will log into D2L using your NetID and password.
-There are two ways to access your course sites: go to d2l.arizona.edu, or login to UAccess, find the courses you registered for, and click on the D2L icon next to the course.
+There are two ways to access your course sites: go to directly to D2L, or sign in to UAccess, find the courses you registered for, and click on the D2L icon next to the course.
 Course sites will become available the week before your class begins.

-If you have any questions, please feel free to contact us at any time!
+If you have any questions, feel free to contact us at any time!
 We are happy to answer all questions or direct you to the correct person.
-Below please find a list of ISS staff, with information on who to contact for different types of questions.